andreasdominik/ADoSnipsQnD/docs/src/api/api.md

 ## Hardware control

-Some devices can be directly controlled by the framework:
+Some devices can be directly controlled by the framework.
+In order to stay in the style of Snips, it is possible to run Shelly WiFi-switches without any cloud accounts and services.
+The Shelly-devices come with an own WiFi network.
+After installing the device just connect to Shelly's access point (somthing like `shelly1-35FA58`) and configure the switch for DHCP in your network with  teh selft-explaining the web-interface of the device.
+At no point it's necessary to create an account or use a cloud service (although the Shelly1 documentation recommends).

 ```@docs
 setGPIO
-shelly1on
-shelly1off
-shelly1onoff
+switchShelly1
 ```